Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 where $M_\mathrm{c}$ is the core mass and $R_\mathrm{c}$ the core radius.
 The initial rotation of the star is set by the input value of $\omega_\mathrm{spin}$.

 During the evolution, part of stellar angular momentum is removed through stellar winds and part through the so-called magnetic braking \citep{Rappaort83}.
-Following \cite{Hurley02}, we model stellar winds as \footnote{\cite{Hurley02} derived Equation~\ref{eq:jspinwind} assuming that the wind removes a thin shell of material from the star.
-This approximation is valid until the amount of mass removed from the star is actually coming from its most external parts.
-Thus, the validity of the approximation depends on the density profile of the star.
-Using detailed stellar structures from \parsec{}, we found that the approximation is valid for up to a mass loss of $\sim 1$ \Msun{}, $\sim 0.1$ \Msun{}, and $\sim 10^{-6}$ \Msun{} for MS, yellow giants (during core helium burning) and red super giants (beginning of core carbon burning), respectively.}: where $\dot{M}_\mathrm{wind}$ is the wind mass loss rate, and the magnetic braking as
+Following \cite{Hurley02}, we model stellar winds as where $\dot{M}_\mathrm{wind}$ is the wind mass loss rate, and the magnetic braking as

 where $M_\mathrm{env}$ is the envelope mass of the star (the magnetic braking is not active if the star has no core).
-In a given time-step, the spin angular momentum is reduced by Equations \ref{eq:jspinwind} and \ref{eq:jspinmb}.
+In a given time-step, the spin angular momentum is reduced by Eqs.~\ref{eq:jspinwind} and \ref{eq:jspinmb}.
 We impose that $J_{\rm spin}$ cannot become negative.

 After angular momentum, \sevn{} updates angular velocity and spin.
 If the spin is larger than one (over-critical rotation), the angular momentum is reset to the value for which $\Omega_\mathrm{spin}=\Omega_\mathrm{crit}$.
 In this work, we do not consider the enhancement of mass loss in stars close to the critical rotation, and we do not stop mass accretion on critically rotating stars.